...

 The Science Behind Group Therapy

-Group therapy isn’t just a touchy-feely gathering; it’s grounded in psychological principles and backed by research.
-When teens participate in group therapy, they benefit from several psychological mechanisms.
+Group therapy isn’t just a touchy-feely gathering; it’s grounded in research and effective strategies.
+When teens participate in group therapy, they benefit from several psychological mechanisms, improving their social skills and interpersonal skills, while enhancing emotional regulation skills.
+These group interactions can improve relationships and foster a stronger sense of belonging.

 Therapeutic Factors